geosolutions-it/ckanext-dcatapit/README.md

 3. Update the Solr schema as reported in the installation steps and restart Solr

+4. Ensure that all the configuration properties required by the new version have been properly provided in .ini file

-4. Run model update
+5. Run model update

         paster --plugin=ckanext-dcatapit vocabulary initdb --config=/etc/ckan/default/production.ini

-5. Run vocabulary load commands (regions, licenses and sub-themes):
+6. Run vocabulary load commands (regions, licenses and sub-themes):

 		wget "https://raw.githubusercontent.com/italia/daf-ontologie-vocabolari-controllati/master/VocabolariControllati/territorial-classifications/regions/regions.rdf" -O "/tmp/regions.rdf"